rodneyknaap/atx-286at-v1-mainboard/README.md

+# ATX form factor 80286 AT mainboard PCB Rev 1

-Current status(march 2024): This project is currently in pre-testing phase, the designs have been ordered from a PCB house.
+## Current status(march 2024): This project is currently in pre-testing phase, the designs have been ordered from a PCB house.

 The project consists of a ATX mainboard and a ISA memory card.